How to check your artwork for print

 Canva doesn’t have a special, built-in feature to check the resolution of your designs.
 Instead, it is up to you to check the quality of the images you wish to use.
 Elements from Canva’s own library will be of high quality to print.
 But images you bring in from outside the program may be a different story.

-We recommend only using high resolution images when working in Canva.
+We recommend only using high-resolution images when working in Canva.
 To see the resolution of an image in Windows go to File Explorer > Right Click the Photo > Properties > Details.
 In Mac open the image in Preview > Tools > Show Inspector.

-Photo:
+Direct From Photo:

 Modern cameras can produce images of a much higher resolution than what is needed for print.
 The benefit of this is that you don’t have to worry about image pixelation in printing.
 If you are using your phone or an older camera, be aware that the resolution might be lower simply due to the type of camera you are using.

-From there you can decide whether you are happy with the image resolution or if it’s worth trying to get a higher quality image.
+From there you can decide whether you are happy with the image resolution or if it’s worth trying to get a higher-quality image.

 Colour

 Colour is incredibly important in print, with specific shades making or breaking the overall look of a design.
-In digital printing, the colour mode used is always CMYK and so we recommend sending over your artwork in CMYK.
+In digital printing, the colour mode used is always CMYK so we recommend sending over your artwork in CMYK.

 File Formats